XypherCodez/Simple-Password-Generator/README.md

 # Password Generator

-Very simple password generator, generates a secure 30 digit password, great for any application.
+Very simple password generator, generates a secure password with any length that you choose, great for any application.

 **How to Use**